Ask Chef Dennis

 Jump to Recipe

 One of Lisa’s favorite meals is my Chicken Marsala Recipe.
-To her it means comfort food and having spoiled her with my classic version of Chicken Marsala, nothing else will do.
+To her, it means comfort food, and after tasting my classic version, nothing else will do.

-Overhead shot of the finished chicken marsala recipe with mushrooms on a white platter.
+Overhead shot of chicken marsala on a white platter.

 Table of Contents: